 Pro-life organization using peaceful protest, education, service and other activities (including March for Life).
 Primarily focused on promoting a culture of life and by ending abortion.

 Meetings are on Tuesdays at 8:00pm, Ritter 119.

 Leader 14-15: Stephanie Kaefer

 Dedicated to breaking the cycle of poverty that exists in many African nations through improving and expanding schools and increased educational efforts for the children of Africa.

 Una is Saint Louis University's student-led feminist organization.
 Our mission is to raise awareness about feminism and take action on any issues that concern us as women.
-Meetings are on Mondays at 8:00pm in Ritter Hall, #120.
+Meetings are on Mondays at 5:00pm in the BSC 127.